 Now I know some of you have your opinions about Rice Chex and if it is a serious issue, use Nature’s Path’s Oaty or Heritage Bites (they are GMO free but not gluten-free) or you can even try them with their Corn Flakes.
 I haven’t tried it with the corn flakes yet but I assume it would give a nice little crunch.
 For me, I don’t make it a habit to eat cereal for breakfast (I’m way too obsessed with my waffles) so the thought of 6 pieces of Rice Chex in my homemade Kit Kat Bars doesn’t make me bat an eyelash.
 But that is just me.
+Do whatever you need to do to make these gluten-free vegan Kit Kats possible though!

 - 1 c cashews